The Darkie’s Bed

 ‘Should we take the boat out on the lake?
 I hear it is to be a glorious afternoon.’

 Maybeline had not been unaware of El Ralph’s fear of water and boats and afternoons, especially those that were special in the way she was suggesting.
 His face creased into a V as his mouth dropped and his eyebrows reached the sparkling chandeliers above the Edwardian dining room.
-She noticed this, of course, and decided to capitalise on it.
+She noticed this, of course, and decided to capitalise on it at once.

 ‘You’re not scared, are you?’